 - Parmigiano cheese, grated: 30 g

-- Saffron pistils: 0,125 g or powder saffron: a teaspoon
+- Saffron pistils: 0,125 g or a teaspoon of powder saffron

-Put saffron pistils in a small bowl or cup and cover them with warm broth; set them aside for about 20 minutes.
+Place saffron pistils in a small bowl or cup and cover them with warm broth for about 20 minutes.

-Clean the remaining onion and mince it very finely.
-Melt half of the butter in a large pan and brown the onion on low heat.
-You can already add a tablespoon of broth if the onion tends to stick to the bottom of the pan.
+Brown the onion on low heat.
+You can add a tablespoon of broth if the onion tends to stick to the bottom.

-Add the beef bone marrow to the onion and stir thoroughly, then add the rice and toast it for a couple of minutes on medium heat.
-When the rice is toasted, add the white wine and let it simmer on high heat until it has evaporated completely.
-Turn the heat down and cook the rice by adding just about enough warm broth to cover the rice, a ladle at time (you are not makink a soup) stirring throughout the whole process to prevent the risotto from sticking.
+Add ox marrow to the onion and mix thoroughly.
+Add the rice and toast it for a couple of minutes over medium heat.
+As the rice is toasted, add the white wine and let it simmer on a high flame until it has completely evaporated.
+Reduce the heat and cook the rice by adding enough hot broth to cover the rice, a ladle at a time, stirring the whole time to prevent the risotto from sticking.

-Tip: it’s very important for the broth to be hot, almost boiling, otherwise it will prevent the rice from cooking properly by cooling it down.
+Tip: it’s very important for the broth to be hot otherwise it will prevent the rice from cooking properly.